 ENVIRONMENTAL DATA

 An environmental report, submitted herewith as Exhibit F-1, provides an analysis of the existing environmental conditions and the impact of the proposed project on the environment.
 As indicated in the environmental report, the project is not expected to have any significant impact on the quality of the environment.
-In addition, the proposed project will benefit the environment by significantly reducing air emissions as a result of the abandonment of the existing units and the installation and operation of the new units at Stations 1 through 4.
-(LARRY –WILL WE BE REDUCING NOISE –ARE EXISTING LEVELS EXCEEDING 55 LDN?)
+In fact, the proposed project will provide a huge benefit and positive impact to the environment by significantly reducing nitrogen oxides by a nominal 1,000 tons per year per compressor station (LARRY –CORRECT??) as a result of the abandonment of the existing units and the installation and operation of the new units at Stations 1 through 4.

-Construction activities will be in accordance with Transwestern’s (OR FERC’S???-EARL) Upland Erosion Control, Revegetation, and Maintenance Plan (Plan).
+Construction activities will be in accordance with Transwestern’s Upland Erosion Control, Revegetation, and Maintenance Plan (Plan).
+A copy of the Plan is attached hereto in Exhibit F-1.
 No wetlands or waterbodies will be affected by the proposed construction.
 All work will be done within the confines of the existing compressor station yards.
+Therefore, no additional right-of-way is required; and any ground disturbance will be confined to previously disturbed areas.
 Correspondence with the U.S. Fish & Wildlife Services, the State Historic Preservation Office of Arizona (SHPO), and the Native Americans are attached at Exhibit F-I. Transwestern will mitigate the impacts, if necessary, to ensure the noise level at the noise sensitive areas (NSA) does not exceed the required 55 Ldn noise level.
-A copy of the noise survey showing existing noise levels is attached at Exhibit F-I.
+A copy of the noise survey showing existing noise levels for the existing units and projected noise levels for the proposed units is attached at Exhibit F-I.

 Transwestern will comply with all applicable environmental laws and regulations, and where appropriate, the storage, destruction and disposal requirements of 40 C.F.R.
 Part 761 in connection with activities proposed herein.

-Attached at Exhibit Z-I is a listing of the affected landowners (DO WE WANT THIS TO BE CONFIDENTIAL?) and the towns, communities, and local state and federal governments and agencies which are involved in the project.
-There are no residences located within a one half mile radius of the compressor stations.(CECIL-TRUE?)
+Attached at Exhibit Z-I is a listing of the affected landowners and the towns, communities, and local state and federal governments and agencies which are involved in the project.
 Pursuant to Section 157.6(d)(1) of the Commission’s Regulations, within three (3) business days following the date the Commission issues a notice of the application, affected landowners will be mailed a notice of the project.
-In addition, within fourteen (14) days after a docket number has been assigned, a notice of the project will be published twice in the Kingman Daily Miner, the Arizona Daily Sun, and the Navajo-Hopi Observer.
-Pursuant to Section 157.10(c), a complete copy of the application will be available for public viewing at the Mohave County Library in Kingman, Arizona and the Flagstaff Coconino County Public Library in Flagstaff, Arizona (CECIL –WERE THESE THE ONLY LIBRARIES? –NEED ONE IN EACH COUNTY.).
+In addition, within fourteen (14) days after a docket number has been assigned, a notice of the project will be published twice in the Kingman Daily Miner, the Arizona Daily Sun, the Apache County Herald, and the Navajo-Hopi Observer.
+Pursuant to Section 157.10(c), a complete copy of the application will be available for public viewing at the Mohave County Library in Kingman, Arizona, the Apache County Library District (ROGER –IS THIS THE CORRECT NAME?) in St. Johns, Arizona and the Flagstaff Coconino County Public Library in Flagstaff, Arizona.
 The address and telephone number for the newspapers and libraries are listed in Exhibit Z-I.

 VII.